Understanding the functions of IL-17 family receptors in type 1 diabetes

-Recent findings in our laboratory and others indicate that type 17 immune responses and IL-17 cytokines control the development of T1D in animal models.
-This project is focussed on identifying the underlying immune mechanisms and testing the therapeutic effects of immune inhibitors targeted against these pathways in T1D.
-The project will make use of both mouse and human systems including newly developed gene knockout NOD mice, novel immune inhibitors, CRISPR/Cas9 gene editing, cellular and molecular immunology techniques, pancreatic islet isolation, RNA-seq and flow cytometry.
+Recent findings in our laboratory indicate that IL-17 receptors control the development of T1D in animal models.
+This project seeks to identify the underlying immune mechanisms of T1D protection and test the therapeutic effects of immune inhibitors targeted against these pathways.
+The project will make use of both mouse and human systems including newly developed gene knockout NOD mice, immune inhibitors, CRISPR/Cas9 gene editing, cellular and molecular immunology techniques, pancreatic islet isolation, RNA-seq and flow cytometry.

 Dr Andrew Sutherland